Backhouse (1785 ship): Career

+In October, while she was on her way to Africa, Backhouse, Hunter, master, encountered a French privateer armed with sixteen 12-pounder guns.
+After a three-hour engagement, the privateer, left.

-2nd slave trading voyage (1797–1798): Captain James Hunter sailed from Liverpool on 26 September 1797.
-Backhouse gathered her slaves at Bonny and arrived at Kingston, Jamaica in April 1798 with 303 slaves.
+Backhouse acquired captives at Bonny and arrived at Kingston, Jamaica in April 1798 with 303 captives.
 She brought with her a Spanish prize.

+3rd voyage transporting enslaved people (1800–1801): Captain A. Harding sailed from London on 13 April 1800.

+In 1800, 133 vessels sailed from English ports on enslaving voyages.
+Of these vessels, 120 sailed from Liverpool.

-3rd slave trading voyage (1800–1801): Captain A. Harding sailed from London on 13 April 1800.
-Backhouse gathered her slaves on the Gold Coast and arrived at Demerara on 30 May 1801 with 200 slaves.
+Backhouse acquired captives on the Gold Coast and arrived at Demerara on 30 May 1801 with 200 captives.
 On 5 September 1801 she had parted from the homeward-bound convoy from Tortola to London in a very heavy gale, and then had to put into Lisbon for repairs.
 The crew had had to cut away her mizzen mast and throw overboard five hogsheads of sugar to right Backhouse.
 She also lost her anchors and eight guns.
 Backhouse arrived back in London on 31 December 1801.

+4th voyage transporting enslaved people (1802–1803): Captain M.Jenkins sailed from London on 5 March 1802.

+In 1802, 155 vessels sailed from English ports on voyages to transport enslaved people.
+Of these vessels, 122 sailed from Liverpool and 32 sailed from London.

-4th slave trading voyage (1802–1803): Captain M.Jenkins sailed from London on 5 March 1802.
-Backhouse started gathering slaves on the Gold Coast on 11 May.
-She arrived at St Vincent on 29 December with 198 slaves.
+Backhouse started acquiring captives on the Gold Coast on 11 May.
+She arrived at St Vincent on 29 December with 198 captives.
 At some point Captain Lawson replaced Jenkins as she had arrived at St Vincent as Backhoue, "late Jenkins".
-Backhhouse, Lawson, master, arrived back in London on 3 April 1803.
+Backhouse, Lawson, master, arrived back in London on 3 April 1803.

 On 4 November 1803 Backhouse, Smith, master, left Gravesend for Africa.
-On 13 December she and a number of other Arica-bound vessels were reported "all well" at 48°N 9°W after a heavy gale had dispersed the fleet.
+On 13 December she and a number of other Africa-bound vessels were reported "all well" at 48°N 9°W after a heavy gale had dispersed the fleet.
 On 13 August 1804 she was back at Gravesend, from Africa.
 Absent original research it is not clear whether this was a simple trading voyage or an aborted slave-trading voyage.

+5th voyage transporting enslaved people (1804–1805): Captain Thomas Ramsay sailed from London on 29 October 1804.

+In 1804, 147 vessels sailed from English ports on enslaving voyages.
+Of these vessels, 18 sailed from London and 126 sailed from Liverpool.

-5th slave trading voyage (1804–1805): Captain Thomas Ramsay sailed from London on 29 October 1804, and by 16 December was at Madeira.
-Backhouse arrived at St Lucia on 16 July 1805 with 153 slaves.
-She was sold there.
+By 16 December, Backhouse was at Madeira.
+She arrived at St Lucia on 16 July 1805 with 153 captives.
+She sold there.
 She arrived back at London on 12 December 1805.